Bath's second-half surge secures Premiership Final spot

 However, Bristol turned up the pressure around the 20th minute when Kalaveti Ravouvou made a scintillating break, slicing through Bath's defensive line.

-Russell narrowed the gap again in the 26th minute with another penalty, but MacGinty kept the scoreboard ticking for the visitors with a 30th-minute penalty, making it 13–6 to Bristol at halftime.
+Russell narrowed the gap again in the 26th minute with another penalty, but MacGinty kept the scoreboard ticking for the visitors with a 30th-minute penalty, making it 13–6 to Bristol at half-time.

 The turning point came immediately after halftime.
-Just two minutes into the second half—at the 42nd minute—Ted Hill muscled over the line for Bath’s first try, and Russell’s conversion brought the scores level at 13–13.
+Just two minutes into the second half—on the 42nd minute—Ted Hill muscled over the line for Bath’s first try, and Russell’s conversion brought the scores level at 13–13.

 This ignited Bath’s resurgence, and the home side never looked back from that point onward.

-Bath capitalized on the numerical advantage, with Will Muir crossing over for another try just two minutes later in the 60th minute.
+Bristol’s woes deepened in the 54th minute when Will Muir crossed over for another try.
 Russell maintained his flawless kicking streak, stretching Bath’s lead to 27–13.

 Though Bristol managed a late try through Benhard Janse van Rensburg in the 76th minute, the damage had been done.
 The game concluded at 34–20 in favour of Bath Rugby.